DhanushGR0603/AI-Powered-FAQ-Chatbot/README.md

  AI-Powered FAQ Chatbot
-An intelligent FAQ chatbot built using React and Node.js, powered by NLP techniques via either a small ML model (TensorFlow.js) or OpenAI API (free tier).
+An intelligent FAQ chatbot built using React and Node.js, powered by NLP techniques via either a small ML model  OpenAI API (free tier).
 This bot answers frequently asked questions, provides an interactive messaging UI, and learns from user feedback and unanswered queries.

 📌 Objective
 Build a smart chatbot that can: